rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/azure-marketplace-payg-integration/troubleshooting.md

 ## Deployment

-After a successful deployment, check the status of the deployment, it should list similar pod and chart output.
+After a successful deployment, check the status of the deployment.
+It should list similar pod and chart output as the example below.

 ```shell
 kubectl get deployments --all-namespaces
 ```

+**Response:**

 ```shell
 NAMESPACE                           NAME                          READY   UP-TO-DATE   AVAILABLE   AGE